ComradeVanti/UnityWaitForAnim/README.md

 Want to see what's new?
 The changelog is [here](https://github.com/ComradeVanti/UnityWaitForAnim/blob/main/CHANGELOG.md).

+**⚠️ Development is paused ⚠️**
+No new features will be added or bugs fixed unless requested through an issue.
+If you wish to fork this repository and continue the work, you are very welcome to do so.

 ## Features

 ### Start an animation and wait for it to finish